-- Vitamin E Cream or Oil (open capsules & apply oil)
+- Vitamin E Cream or Oil (open capsules & administer oil)

 - Diaper Rash Ointment

-Lettuce: Quarter the head of lettuce and boil (moderate) in a pot of water for 10 minutes.
-Turn off heat, cover pot and allow to steep.
-Strain water and chill.
-Spritz lettuce water directly on area.
+Lettuce: Quarter the head of lettuce and boil (moderate) in a pot for 10 minutes.
+Turn off heat, cover and allow to steep.
+Strain and chill.
+Spritz lettuce infusion all across affected area.
 Can also chill cooked leaves and apply directly.